Columbia River Methanol Refineries

 Act Now – Tell the Washington Department of Ecology to deny the Shoreline Conditional Use permit for the Kalama methanol refinery!
 The world’s largest methanol refinery is too great of a risk for our Columbia River!

 Act Now – Tell Washington Governor Jay Inslee to oppose the Kalama methanol refinery: Building the world’s largest natural gas-to-methanol refinery is the wrong direction for our safety, river, climate and private property rights!

 Here’s the video explaining methanol refining and export in 4 minutes for context, with a petition at the end:

-Northwest Innovation Works proposed a similar methanol refinery in Tacoma.
+Northwest Innovation Works, the company backing the projects, proposed a similar methanol refinery in Tacoma.
 Public outcry over dangerous pollution from methanol refining drove the corporation out of town.
-Kalama is the new target.
+The Columbia River is their new target.

-Beyond Kalama: methanol refineries mean more fracked natural gas and more pipelines.
+Beyond Kalama and Port Westward: methanol refineries mean more fracked natural gas and more pipelines.

-Riverkeeper is collaborating with local residents to oppose the world’s largest fracked gas-to-methanol refinery in Kalama.
-But Riverkeeper is also exposing how these massive methanol refinery proposals would profoundly increase our region’s consumption of fracked gas and drive the construction of massive new gas pipelines into the Pacific Northwest.
+Columbia Riverkeeper is collaborating with local residents to oppose the world’s largest fracked gas-to-methanol refineries proposed in Kalama, Washingon and at Port Westward, Oregon.
+But Columbia Riverkeeper is also exposing how these massive methanol refinery proposals would profoundly increase our region’s consumption of fracked gas and drive the construction of massive new gas pipelines into the Pacific Northwest.

 Why is fracked gas such a big deal?
 It is primarily comprised of methane, a powerful greenhouse gas.
 Methane leaks from fracking gas wells and gas pipelines are so severe that scientists have concluded that fracked gas can be as bad for our climate as coal.